joe-antognini/joe-antognini.github.io/_drafts/consciousness.md

 attractive.
 At the core of the philosophy of mind is what Chalmers called "the hard problem of consciousness."
 How can purely physical processes give rise to the apparently subjective experience of consciousness?
-This problem has bedeviled philosophers since the time of Descartes, and I think a fair assessment of their centuries of collective effort is that the time would have been better spent abiding by Hume's counsel of playing backgammon and enjoying the company of friends instead.
+This problem has bedeviled philosophers since the time of Descartes, and I think a fair, if tongue-in-cheek, assessment of their centuries of collective effort is that the time would have been better spent abiding by Hume's counsel of playing backgammon and enjoying the company of friends instead.

 But as computers developed in the 20th century, a promising idea emerged.
 It went like this: Perhaps the brain is like a computer and the mind is like a computer program.
-What is important, then, is not so much the specific hardware of the brain, but the program that the brain is running.
-This idea seemed to break the stranglehold that purely physical matter had on consciousness and introduced an abstract, non-physical entity that sits on top of the hardware, which seems to neatly correspond to the way that consciousness seems to sit on top of the brain. [[^7]] After centuries of fruitless efforts by philosophers at explaining the origin of consciousness, it's easy to see why those who worked with these new machines latched on to this revolutionary paradigm, especially as this idea began to be [represented][8] in [science][9] [fiction][10] and, as the decades progressed, science fiction evolved into reality as computers started to surpass humans in a [variety][11] of
+What is important, then, is not so much the specific hardware of the brain, but the computer program that the brain is running.
+This idea seemed to break the stranglehold that purely physical matter had on consciousness and introduced an abstract, non-physical entity that sits on top of the hardware, which seems to neatly correspond to the way that consciousness seems to sit on top of the brain. [[^7]] After centuries of fruitless efforts by philosophers at explaining the origin of consciousness, it's easy to see why those who worked with these new machines latched onto this revolutionary paradigm, especially as this idea began to be [represented][8] in [science][9] [fiction][10] and, as the decades progressed, science fiction evolved into reality as computers started to surpass humans in a [variety][11] of